Support - Aux Doubling Technology

 * Each pair of auxes can be switched pre- or post fader

-* And each pair of auxes can be switched to the small fader or large fader path.
+* Each pair of auxes can be moved to the small fader or large fader path.

 That’s a lot of flexibility on the aux sends section.